Untitled post 110

 Graph showing website rank on Google: 92.3K clicks, 6.85M impressions, 1.3% CTR, 17.8 average position over time.

-4. Enable all metrics: Total clicks, Total impressions, Average CTR, and Average position
+• Enable all metrics, including Total clicks, Total impressions, Average CTR, and Average position

-5. Use + New filter to track specific pages or queries
+• Use the + New filter to track specific pages or queries

-6. Set the date range to Last 3 months for trend analysis
+• Set the date range to Last 3 months to understand trends

 Filtering options:

-• By keyword: View the Queries tab to see all ranking keywords sorted by clicks
+• By keyword: Open the Queries tab to see all ranking keywords sorted by clicks

-• By page: Check the Pages tab to see which keywords each of your web pages ranks for
+• By page: Use the Pages tab to check which keywords each page ranks for

-• By device: Apply Device filter to separate mobile, desktop, and tablet positions
+• By device: Apply the Device filter to compare mobile, desktop, and tablet data

-• By country: Use Country tab to view geographic ranking variations
+• By country: Use the Country tab to understand how rankings vary by location

-You can use device and country filters to analyze your top keywords and their performance across different devices and locations.
+These filters make it easier to analyze how your top keywords perform across different devices and regions.

 Helpful resources: